ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

   realm.

   ‘A stick and a Float’ is the first of a series of postcards about this place's uniqueness.
-collection: Norfolk Broads
+collection: Norfolk Views
 aspect: landscape
-image: /img/norfolk-broads-a-stick-and-a-float-2tiny.jpg
+image: /img/norfolk-broads-a-stick-and-a-float-boat.jpg
 metaImage: /img/face.jpg
 alt: "111"
 poem: |-